 systems?

-Both Programs offer world-class education, yet each offer
+Both programmes offer world-class education, yet each offer

 uniquepathways for students of different learning styles, ideas